mjmikulski/pinnacolada/cookbook/intro_to_gradients/part_1_leaf_that_require_grad.md

 [PyTorch's documentation](https://pytorch.org/docs/stable/generated/torch.Tensor.is_leaf.html).
 While mathematically, `d` is not a leaf (since it results from another operation, `c * c`), gradient computation will never extend beyond it.
-In other words, there won't be any derivative with respect to `c`, allowing `d` to be treated as a leaf.
+In other words, there won't be any derivative with respect to `c`.
+This allows `d` to be treated as a leaf.

 In a nutshell, in PyTorch, leaf tensors are either: